iafisher/scam/README.md

 The following rules define the evaluation of Scam expressions.

-- A literal (a number, string literal, boolean, list, or quote) evaluates to itself.
+- A literal (a number, string literal, boolean, or list) evaluates to itself.
 - A symbol evaluates to its value in the current environment, or to an error if it is not defined.
 - An S-expression is evaluated as follows.
 The first element of the expression is evaluated, and if it is not a function, or if the number of remaining elements doesn't match the arity of the function, then an error is given.
 Otherwise, a new environment (enclosed by the function's environment) is created where the names of the parameters are bound to the arguments, and the body of the function is evaluated in this environment.